nisasohail/JC-Citi-Bike-Analytics/README.md

-# Jersey Cit, New Jersey - Citi Bike Analytics
+# Jersey City, New Jerse - Citi Bike Analytics

 I have used three different dataset and combined them via jupyter note.
 Then created different type if vizz via Tableau.